ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 ### Why transform?

+> Self-organization empowers users to make an impact in their own way without being told "how to".
+It unleashes passion and creativity.

 Self-organizing teams allow a freedom and flexibility that traditional managing strategies just don’t have.
 Here are a few reasons why the ALM Rangers made the change to self-organizing teams.

 #### Part-time team members